 Given its subject breadth and the range of skills required, Geography combines well with almost any subject.
-It is seen by the Russell Group universities as a 'facilitating' subject which enhances applications for a wide variety of courses.
-Popular combinations are with the sciences (especially Biology) and with Economics and Business Studies.
+Popular combinations are with the sciences (especially Biology) and with Economics, Business Studies and other Humanities.

 There are only a few careers for which graduate geographers are not qualified: their transferable skills make them highly employable.
 All good universities provide Geography courses and we send a large number each year to study the subject at higher level, with OCs studying at Oxford currently.
 Other degree variations that Canford geographers have gone on to study in the past include marine geography, planning, geology, earth sciences, environmental studies and land management.
 According to the Higher Education Careers Services Unit, only 5.8% of geography graduates were still job-hunting six months after they graduated, against an average of 7.3%.